michelin/TorchSOM/README.md

 ## License

 TorchSOM is licensed under the [Apache License, Version 2.0](https://opensource.org/license/apache-2-0).
-Feel free to use and modify the code as per the terms of the [`LICENSE`](LICENSE) file.
+Feel free to use and modify the code as per the terms of the [`LICENSE`](LICENSE).